2021–22 Angolan Basketball League

 The 2021–22 Angolan Basketball League, for sponsorship reasons the 2021–22 Unitel Basket, is the 44th season of the Angolan Basketball League, the highest premier basketball league in Angola.
 The season consisted of 13 teams and began on 22 December 2021 and ended on 10 May 2022.

 Petro de Luanda won its 15th national title while also winning the Angolan Cup and Supercup this season.
 In all league games, Petro was unbeaten and had a 31–0 record including the playoffs.

 Teams

-The league expanded from 9 to 13 teams as Akira Academy, CPPL (after 6 years of absence), CAB and Interclube's B-team entered the league.
+The league expanded from nine to thirteen teams as Akira Academy, CPPL (after 6 years of absence), Clube Amigos de Benguela and Interclube B entered the league.